 Scientific Computing & Applied Mathematics Curriculum

-Students in the SciCAM program must demonstrate mastery in the foundations of scientific computing and applied mathematics, either by producing evidence through undergraduate transcripts, or by taking some or all of the following foundational courses before or upon entry to the M.S. program:
+Students in the SciCAM program must also demonstrate mastery in the foundations of scientific computing and applied mathematics, either by submitting evidence through undergraduate transcripts to the AM graduate director for approval or by taking some or all of the following foundational courses upon entry to the M.S. program, or a combination of the two, by the end of their first year:

-AM 129 or AM 209: Foundations of Scientific Computing
+AM 129: Foundations of Scientific Computing for Scientists and Engineers

 AM 147: Computational Methods and Applications